DO YOU THINK HOMOSEXUALS ARE REVOLTING?

-In 1970, the drag queen caucus of the GLF founded by Sylvia Rivera and Marsha P. Johnson, formed the group Street Transvestite Action Revolutionaries (STAR), which focused on serving queer youth and street people, especially queens and trans women of color
+In 1970, two drag queens who joined the GLF after it was formed Sylvia Rivera and Marsha P. Johnson, started the group Street Transvestite Action Revolutionaries (STAR), which focused on serving queer youth and street people, especially queens and trans women of color

 GLF meetings were run by consensus.
 While this was not the most efficient method of decision-making, it created an opportunity for dialogue that transformed its members.
 The core activists of GLF — who included Michael Brown, Martha Shelley, Lois Hart, Bob Martin, Marty Robinson, Karla Jay, and Bob Kohler among many others — organized marches on Timemagazine and The Village Voice, fund-raising dances, consciousness-raising groups, and radical study groups, and published their own newspaper, Come Out!, out of the Alternate U. on Sixth Avenue and 14th Street.
 GLF eventually became a network of semi-autonomous cells.
 Groups such as the Red Butterfly Cell, the 28th of June Cell, the Planned Non-Parenthood Cell, the Gay Commandoes, and the Aquarius Cell each pursued a specialized agenda, free from the demands of establishing an overall GLF consensus.
 GLF quickly became the incubator of the new gay and lesbian mass political movement.
 Although many activists moved on to create more focused gay and lesbian organizations, GLF transformed the consciousness of everyone it touched.